dykyivladk1/ais/README.md

 ### Usage

-When first running the script, you will be prompted for your OpenAI API key and your hobby.
-To start tracking your activity, simply run:
+6. When first running the script, you will be asked for OpenAI API key, and for your hobby.
+Then to start tracking your activity, simply run:

     ```bash
     ais